List of University of Chicago Law School alumni

 This list of University of Chicago Law School alumni consists of notable people who graduated or attended the University of Chicago Law School.
-The law school has produced many distinguished alumni in the judiciary, government and politics, academia, and business, and other fields.
-Its alumni include heads of state and politicians around the world, the Lord Chief Justice of England and Wales, the President of the Supreme Court of Israel, judges of United States Courts of Appeals, several U.S. Attorneys General and Solicitors General, members of Congress and cabinet officials, Privy Counsellors, university presidents and faculty deans, founders of the law firms Kirkland & Ellis, Baker McKenzie, and Jenner & Block, CEOs and chairpersons of multinational corporations, and contributors to literature, journalism, and the arts.
+The school has produced many distinguished alumni in the judiciary, government and politics, academia, and business, and other fields.
+Its alumni include heads of state and politicians around the world; the Lord Chief Justice of England and Wales; the president of the Supreme Court of Israel; judges of United States Courts of Appeals; several U.S. attorneys general and solicitors general; members of Congress and cabinet officials, privy counsellors; university presidents and faculty deans; founders of the law firms Kirkland & Ellis, Baker McKenzie, and Jenner & Block; CEOs and chairpersons of multinational corporations; and contributors to literature, journalism, and the arts.
 The law school counts among its alumni recipients of the Presidential Medal of Freedom, Fulbright Scholars, Rhodes Scholars, Marshall Scholars, Commonwealth Fellows, National Humanities Medallists, and Pulitzer Prize winners.

 Classes at the law school started in 1902.
-All degrees listed below are Juris Doctor (J.D.), unless noted otherwise.
+All degrees listed below are J.D., unless noted otherwise.